-Additionally "a crime against a child" potentially requiring registration includes all prostitution related offenses under chapter 12.1-29, "in which the victim is a minor or is otherwise of the age required for the act to be a crime or an attempt or conspiracy to commit these offenses."
+Additionally, registration is also required for defendants convicted of "a crime against a child," which includes all prostitution related offenses under chapter 12.1-29, "in which the victim is a minor or is otherwise of the age required for the act to be a crime or an attempt or conspiracy to commit these offenses."
 N.D.
 Cent.
 Code § 12.1-32-15(1)(a).

-3.6 Laws relating to termination of parental rights for certain offenses include sex trafficking or CSEC offenses in order to remove the children of traffickers from their control and potential exploitation.
+3.6 Laws relating to termination of parental rights for certain offenses include sex trafficking or CSEC offenses in order to remove the children of traffickers from their control.

 Under N.D.
 Cent.
-Code § 27-20-44(1) (Termination of parental rights), b.
-The child is subjected to aggravated circumstances as defined under subsection 3 of section 27-20-02 [Definitions];
+Code § 27-20-44(1) (Termination of parental rights), a.

-1. The court by order may terminate the parental rights of a parent with respect to the parent's child if: a.
 The parent has abandoned the child;

+The court by order may terminate the parental rights of a parent with respect to the parent's child if: